Void Linux is a distro suitable for advanced users who want to configure their OS as they see fit.

 Void Linux is developed entirely by volunteers cooperating on GitHub.
 It was created in 2008 by Juan Romero Pardines, a former developer of NetBSD.

-Regarding the multimedia support, however, you’ll need to activate the non-free repository as Void consists only of free software.
+However, regarding the multimedia support, you’ll need to activate the non-free repository as Void consists only of free software.

-Void is a notable exception to the majority of Linux distributions because it uses runit as its init system instead of the more common systemd used by other distributions.
-This is a unique features of Void, that make it more BSD-like, are its init system and design philosophy.
+Void is a notable exception to most Linux distributions because it uses runit as its init system instead of the more common systemd used by other distributions.
+This is a unique feature of Void that makes it more BSD-like in its init system and design philosophy.

-Runit is a very minimalist and extremely fast init system that is easy to configure and more in line with the old daemontools that Linux distros used to use by default.
-You’ll be very pleased with the performance and simplicity it brings compared to another service managers.
-Deploying a daemon in runit is really simple.
+Deploying a daemon in runit is simple.
 Make a directory, write a short run script, make a symbolic link, and bang, your daemon’s deployed.
 Better yet, most Void packages include the directory and run script.
-All you do is just to make the symlink.
+So all you do is make the symlink.

-Void uses a simple and straight forward text based installer to guide you trough the traditional installation steps.
-It is the same in all of the available images, and we call it with the “void-installer” command.
+Void uses a simple text-based installer to guide you through the traditional installation steps.
+It is the same in all available images, and we call it with the

-Comparable to Arch or Gentoo, after the base install, Void can be turned into whatever you wish to assemble.
-The Void’s website offers an excellent step by step tutorial, which will guide you through all the steps of the installation: How to Install Void Linux: A Complete Step-by-Step Guide
+Comparable to Arch or Gentoo, Void can be turned into whatever you wish to assemble after the base install.
+Here’s our excellent step-by-step tutorial, which will guide you through all the steps of the installation: How to Install Void Linux: A Complete Step-by-Step Guide

 - xbps-install for updates and installations